-Trello is primarily a project management software, but it can be easily customized for basic CRM functionality using its kanban interface, custom fields, calendar, and Google Drive integrations.
-Trello allows businesses with simple sales processes a way to save money and manage both projects and prospects in one place.
+Trello is primarily a project management software, but it can be easily customized for basic CRM functionality using its Kanban interface, custom fields, calendar, and Google Drive integrations.
+This allows businesses with simple sales processes to use Trello as a way to save money on CRM software.

 If you determine this software is still be best option for you, here are the four steps outlining how to set up and use Trello as a CRM:

-Setting up Trello as a CRM first requires understanding your basic sales process—the steps it takes to move someone from a contact to a customer for each of your products and/or services.
+Setting up Trello as CRM software first requires understanding your basic sales process—the steps it takes to move someone from a contact to a customer for each of your products or services.
 This will define how you set up your sales pipeline and deal stages.
 Later, you’ll add your contacts, create pipelines and stages, set up teams, and invite users.
 If you have multiple sales and support users, be sure to include them in the process from the start.

 Outline Your Sales Process

 Write down the sequential steps in your sales process.
 These are the activities it takes to move someone from contact to customer.
-If you have multiple products and services with different steps in the process, create a pipeline or “Trello board” for each.
+If you have multiple products or services with different steps in the process, create a pipeline, or “Trello board,” for each.
 A pipeline is a visual snapshot of your deals with the associated stages.

 Here’s an example of a pipeline with stages for a company selling marketing services: